dsc-courses/dsc10-2025-fa/syllabus.md

 them, too (though they're all linked at the top of this website).

 {: .warning }
 **We will not be using Canvas this quarter.
-You won't see this course on your Canvas at all, so don't be alarmed.
-In addition, please do not contact the staff through Canvas – we won't be able to read it!**
+Please do not contact the staff through Canvas – we won't be able to read it!**

 ### Syllabus Check

-To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a [Syllabus Check](https://docs.google.com/forms/d/e/1FAIpQLSdD_grvG_yDseqoS9PepgbLw6gWZAvOpS4cEgJDJSZFsf2UvQ/viewform?usp=sharing), which is a short quiz about the information contained on the syllabus and course website.
-You will earn participation credit by completing the Syllabus Check before the deadline with a score of **80% or higher**.
-You can only take the quiz once, so make sure to read the course website carefully before beginning.
+To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a [Syllabus Check](https://forms.gle/A2Q3Qrg72QQpRveP8), which is a short quiz about the information contained on the syllabus and course website.

+You must complete the Syllabus Check before the deadline with a score of **80% or higher to earn credit**.
+You can only take this quiz once, so make sure to read the course website thoroughly before beginning.

 If you have questions about any course-related policies in the future, always refer to the syllabus and course website first!

 ### Welcome Survey

-Please fill out this short [Welcome Survey](https://forms.gle/wg33U8aUmChAKfpa6) at the start of the quarter.
+Please fill out this short [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSfLvqLbgbPuOj6bb40k0e8JRs0epBA-BMA8I0HasTMjiz8elQ/viewform?usp=dialog) at the start of the quarter.
 This is required of all students.

 ### Pretest

 DSC 10’s only prerequisite is high school algebra.
 In order to gauge your preparedness for the type of math you’ll see in this class, you should work through the practice problems on this [Pretest](https://practice.dsc10.com/pretest/).
 This Pretest will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.

 The Pretest will be graded based on honest effort, not on the correctness of your responses.
-You will earn participation credit for completing the Pretest to the best of your ability.
+The pretest will be graded alongside the first assignment, Lab 0, and you will earn credit towards your Lab 0 score by working through the problems on the pretest and submitting your written work.

 We'll release solutions to the Pretest after the due date, and you are highly encouraged to check how you did and learn from it.

 ---

 ## 💬 Communication

-This quarter, we’ll be using [Campuswire](https://campuswire.com/p/GAF8EAD2C) (join code: 7390) as our course message board.
+This quarter, we’ll be using [Campuswire](https://campuswire.com/p/GF283E889) (join code: 8258) as our course message board.

 If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general